tykswtr/cs4111/README.md

   keyword with respect to specific entity, and related information will be shown, by searching on those related information, the network will get extended.

+  Concretely, we showed all the information according to an entity at the top of each entity page, and we provide method to search through a relationship according to that entity.
+If the search result is not empty, we will jump to the new entity page and user can search further.
+Honestly, user can get any information from database with suitable queries or some combination of queries.

   New Feature:

-  User can insert new information(course and their relationships) into the Knowledge Graph.
+  - User can insert new information(course and their relationships) into the Knowledge Graph.
-  When encoutering wrong input or there is no matching information in database, an corresponding error message will show on the webpage.
+  - We also provided three complicated example which has real world meaning.
+When encoutering wro ng input or there is no matching information in database, an corresponding error message will sh ow on the webpage.

 - Interesting Operations: